 Our second hexagon is drawn by hand and built up from six triangles of the exact same shape.
 This is an easy technique to get a reasonably regular hexagonal shape by hand.

-Our first hexagon is constructed precisely using a compass and drawn with a ruler.
-That way we get a geometrically perfect shape.
+Our first method of how to draw a hexagon uses a compass and a ruler for precise construction - we get a geometrically perfect shape.
 All sides of the hexagon are the same length – exactly half of the diameter of the circle it is inscribed in.
 That makes it easy to split the circle regularly and mark the required points on the circle with a compass.
 Let’s get into it.